Outputs new records appended to a dataset as the dataset grows

-Options: The following optional command-line options can be used withh5watch:
+The following optional command-line options can be used with

 Note that “,” is the separator for field names while “.” is the separator for a nested field.
 The backslash is the escape character; use it to escape character(s) in field names that conflict with the separators used by the tool.

 - A comma-separated list of field names in a compound data type.